-This work stems from discussions and work in the EU Horizon2020 projects FORCES (GA no. 821205) and CONSTRAIN (GA no. 820829).
+- 305 This work stems from discussions and work in the EU Horizon2020 projects FORCES (GA no. 821205) and CONSTRAIN (GA no. 820829).
 H.J. and J.Q. further acknowledge support by the German Research Foundation (Joint call between National Science Foundation of China and Deutsche Forschungsgemeinschaft, DFG, GZ QU 311/28-1, project "CloudTrend").
-PS acknowledges funding from the European Research Council (ERC) project RECAP under the European Union's Horizon 2020 research and innovation program with grant agreement 724602.
+PS acknowledges funding from the European Research Council (ERC) project RECAP under the European Union's Horizon 2020 research and innovation program with grant agreement 724602. - 310 We would like to thank Annica Ekman (Stockholm University), Bjorn Stevens (Max Planck Institute for Meteorology, Hamburg), and Songmiao Fan (GFDL Princeton) for insightful comments.

-- We would like to thank Annica Ekman (Stockholm University), Bjorn Stevens (Max Planck Institute for Meteorology, Hamburg), and Songmiao Fan (GFDL Princeton) for insightful comments. - We thank all data producers to make their data available.
+We thank all data producers to make their data available.
 We acknowledge the World Climate Research Programme, which, through its Working Group on Coupled Modelling, coordinated and promoted CMIP6.
 We thank the climate modeling groups for producing and making available their model output, and the multiple funding agencies who support CMIP6 and ESGF.
-We would also like to thank Michael Diamond and two anonymous reviewers for constructive and helpful comments.